okta/samples-golang/direct-auth/README.md

 ## Execute

 Run the application with the go run command.
+The application expects to find its Okta config variables in `$HOME/.okta/okta.yaml`.

 ```
 go run main.go